- may 26, 2011 • 01:16h

 Photo: Burt Glinn: Cuba.
 La Havana.
 1959.
 Thousands of supporters flocked in front of the Presidential Palace in La Havana to welcome Castro and Urrutia.

-*Fragment of an essay published in the 82 issue of Review.
+* This essay was published in the 82 issue of Review.
 Literature and Arts of the Americas.
+Translation: Jessica Powell.